Originally posted in 2015, this post was updated in August 2020.

-Your Statement of Philosophy is something that can display every way educators, families, children and community contribute to your service.
+Your Statement of Philosophy is something that can demonstrate how educators, families, children and community contribute to your service.
 It acknowledges your strengths and highlights the true ‘personality’ of your service.
 Your Statement of Philosophy is a reflection of what your service is, what it looks like and what it strives to become …It’s more than just words.

 - Meet the requirements of the National Quality Standard